aebersold/yocto/README.md

 ![yocto Admin](/admin.jpg)

 If you want to change your content, just point your browser to `/admin.php`, make your changes, enter the password and save them.
 If you need a new field, add it to the JSON manually (this feature might be added later on).

+The file `content.json` needs to be writeable to save changes.

 ### Author